-Generally speaking, most annuities that are referred to as ‘hybrids’ will combine the benefits of immediate and deferred contracts, and may often times add an additional life insurance component.
+Generally speaking, most annuities that are referred to as ‘hybrid annuities’ will combine the benefits of a fixed index annuity (potential for gain without risk of loss) with an immediate or deferred lifetime income payout rider.
+Some contracts may often times add an additional life insurance component.

 Potential Appreciation – This product type combines the safety of a fixed annuity with potential for market based growth linked to an exterior market index.